amandamarielewis/scarred-landscapes-workshop/README.md

     Wire 2 - Green is wired directly to ground

-    Wire 3 - White is wired to a digital output - in this case - D12 on the 101
+    Wire 3 - White is wired to a digital output - in this case - D10 on the 101

     Wire 4 - Yellow is wired directly to ground.

     Wire 5 - Black is wired to an Analog Input, in this case A0 on the 101.
 A 10k ohm pulldown resistor is used so the value doesn't float.

     Wire 6 - Red is wired to power directly.

+If needed, solder the wires onto the extra pins that come with your Arduino and cut them separately.

 2. Download Sharp dust sensor library
 3. Open example code titled "Basic Reading" (File > Examples > Sharp GP2Y Sensor > BasicReading)